Shane Ibbs

 The perfect way to entertain children (and families) with lots of joining in, singing and general silliness.

 A set of stories tailored to meet either children or adults.
-Humerous, a little scary and some times quite scary, depending on the audience.
+Humorous, a little scary and some times quite scary, depending on the audience.

 .